Every couple has disagreements. In fact, on average, couples argue 312 times a year.

 How Can You Address Stonewalling?

-Stonewalling is a serious roadblock in any relationship and professional therapy is highly recommended.
+Stonewalling is a serious roadblock in any relationship and professional treatment is highly recommended.
 A licensed psychologist can provide a safe space for you and your partner to lay out any conflicts or disagreements.

-If anyone starts stonewalling at any point of the session, the therapist can gently point it out and help you steer the dialogue in the right direction again.
+If anyone starts stonewalling at any point of the session, the psychologist can gently point it out and help you steer the dialogue in the right direction again.
 They can also provide you with effective ways to handle disagreements.

 Learn Healthy Ways to Communicate

 Whether you or your loved one is stonewalling, you’re putting your relationship on rocky waters.
-Getting into professional therapy can help you learn some healthy ways to communicate and address any dissatisfaction in your relationship.
+Getting into professional treatment can help you learn some healthy ways to communicate and address any dissatisfaction in your relationship.

 By learning the right tools to deal with any unhappiness, you can set the stage for a longer, happier relationship, regardless of who’s putting up walls.
 Together, you can find ways to solve disagreements and regain momentum in your relationship once again.